pedrohgmuniz/pedrohgmuniz/README.md

-### Hello there 👋
+### Hello there and welcome to my profile 🖖😄

 - 👨‍🎓 I'm a former Philosophy professor who is extremely curious about technology and decided to work in the field
 - 🌱 I’m currently learning Swift and UX/UI Design at the Apple Developer Academy in Fortaleza (class of 2023)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love the Hitchhiker's Guide to the Galaxy (as well as sci-fi and fantasy in general)
+- ⚡ Fun fact: Trekker, I also love the Hitchhiker's Guide to the Galaxy (and sci-fi | fantasy in general)
 - 🌍 I speak Portuguese, English, French, German and a little bit of Japanese

 <!-- Estatus do git -->